neondatabase/website/content/docs/introduction/billing-azure-marketplace.md

 updatedOn: '2024-10-14T11:46:51.927Z'
 ---

-Neon is available as an [Azure Native ISV Service](https://learn.microsoft.com/en-us/azure/partner-solutions/partners), allowing you to work with Neon the same way you work with solutions from Microsoft.
+Neon is available as an [Azure Native ISV Service](https://learn.microsoft.com/en-us/azure/partner-solutions/partners), allowing you to work with Neon the same way you work with other native solutions from Microsoft.
 Billing is handled directly through Azure, and you can choose from Neon pricing plans when setting up the integration.

 ## Prerequisites for setting up the Neon integration